 UMM describes the metadata related to key EOSDIS concepts (such as collection or granule) using UMM metadata “profiles.”
 Each UMM profile is a document which provides a schema-agnostic representation of the elements necessary to provide high quality metadata for its related EOSDIS concept, and which maps those elements to each CMR-supported metadata standard.
 To date, there are seven profiles described in UMM:

 Summary information about current UMM profile status and content is shown in the table below.
 Where present, the content diagram shows subject-related groupings of elements within the associated profile.

-Note: Table above represents the status of UMM profiles as of February 2016.
-For more recent and detailed information, visit the UMM Status Page.
+Note: Table above represents the status of UMM profiles as of December 2019.
+For more recent and detailed information, visit the Key CMR and UMM Documents Page.